Bumblebee (film): Accolades

-Sequels
+Sequel

 In December 2018, when asked about the future of the Transformers franchise, producer Lorenzo di Bonaventura stated that "another big Transformers movie" would be produced and that it would be "different than the ones that we've done before."
 He avoided the term reboot and instead described the process as more of an "evolution", saying "There's more freedom than I think we originally thought in terms of what we can do".
 After the success of Bumblebee, he acknowledged that the series will make some changes in tone and style, inspired by the film.

 Director Travis Knight said his goal was to return to his animation studio Laika, though he acknowledged that he has a few ideas for a Bumblebee sequel.
-In January 2019, John Cena expressed interest in reprising his role in a sequel.
 Writer Christina Hodson said that "[she] knows where [she wants] to go with the next one."
-In late January, a sequel was announced, due to the film's international box office performance.
-In March 2019, di Bonaventura confirmed they were developing a script for a Bumblebee sequel.

-By January 2020, it was officially announced that a sequel to Bumblebee was in development with a script written by Joby Harold.
-Later in November of the same year, Steven Caple Jr. was hired to serve as director on the project.
-Another script, based on the Beast Wars franchise and written by James Vanderbilt, was commissioned as well, with Hasbro to choose between which film they'd make.
-It was later declared to combine both Harold's and Vanderbilt's treatments together into one, with rewrites by Darnell Metayer and Josh Peters.
-In April 2021, Anthony Ramos was cast in one of the lead roles for the film.
-The project will be a joint-venture production between eOne and Paramount Pictures.
+In January 2020, a sequel was announced, with a script by Joby Harold.
+In November 2020, Steven Caple Jr. was hired to serve as director on the project.
+Another script, based on the Beast Wars franchise and written by James Vanderbilt, had also been commissioned, with Hasbro to choose between which film they would make.
+It was later decided to combine both Harold's and Vanderbilt's treatments into one script.
+Transformers: Rise of the Beasts was theatrically released in the United States on June 9, 2023.